 Legal status in Singapore

 Per-substance legal status for Singapore, from sourced statutes where available.
-Legal information, not legal advice — drug laws change; confirm with the destination’s embassy or drug authority before you travel.
+Legal information, not legal advice; drug laws change, so confirm with the destination’s embassy or drug authority before you travel.

 25I-NBOMe